-- C. Appointment of staff funded by voluntary contributions - 29.
-A variant of the secondment model mentioned above is also frequently used in many international organizations, typically for Junior Professional Officers or Associate Experts programmes.
-In that context, Governments and other entities having agreed to participate are informed by the receiving organization of the positions that could be filled under the programme, and disseminate that information to potential candidates.
-The receiving organization evaluates candidates who have applied for the positions.
-Upon selection of the best qualified candidates, the receiving organization appoints the selected individuals as staff members under the applicable Staff Regulations and Rules and pays the corresponding salary and entitlements, as would be the case for staff seconded under the secondment model described in point B above.
-Unlike a normal secondment, however, the Governments or entities concerned contribute in advance the funds against which with salary and entitlements of the staff members appointed under the programme will be charged, as well as the related administrative costs incurred by the receiving organization. - 30.
+C. Appointment of staff funded by voluntary contributions

+- 29. A variant of the secondment model mentioned above is also frequently used in many international organizations, typically for Junior Professional Officers or Associate Experts programmes.
+In that context, the receiving organization advises Governments and other entities having agreed to participate in the programme of specific positions that could be filled under the programme.
+The Government or other entity disseminates that information to potential candidates who will be evaluated by the receiving organization before a selection is made.
+Some Governments pre-screen candidates and ensure that only the best qualified are presented to the receiving organization.
+Upon selection, the receiving organization appoints the selected individuals as staff members under the applicable Staff Regulations and Rules and pays the corresponding salary and entitlements, as would be the case for staff seconded under the secondment model described in point "B" above.
+Unlike a normal secondment, however, each of the Governments or entities concerned contribute in advance the funds against which with the salary and entitlements of the staff members they have presented will be charged, as well as the related administrative costs incurred by the receiving organization. - 30.
 Here again, since the selected person is appointed as a staff member of the receiving entity under its Staff Regulations and Rules, with the same rights, duties and obligations as other staff members, and is paid by the receiving entity on the same terms and conditions as other staff members at a comparable level, the issues mentioned in paragraph 5 above would not arise and the goal restated in paragraph 27 above would be met. - 31.
 Should this approach be endorsed for the Agency, it could be used not only for junior professionals at the P-2 or P-3 level but, depending on the qualifications and experience of the individuals concerned, for professional staff at a higher level as well.